Submitted by a 19-year-old woman.

-It is now the 15th and I am soooo tired of being pregnant.
+Then it was the 15th and I was soooo tired of being pregnant.
 The baby had spent the last two-three months with his butt up under my left ribs.
-It felt like they were bruised, which in all actuality they were.
+It felt like they were bruised, which in all actuality, they were.
 Anyway, I was miserable.
 We got home from my mom’s around 11:30 p.m. and I got comfy and sat on the couch with Ryan.
 We had tried sex a couple nights before to stimulate labor, but it didn’t work too well.
 I had heard that nipple stimulation can help to start labor, so I gave it a shot.
-I was getting very, very hard contractions one right after the other.
+I was getting very, very hard contractions, one right after the other.
 It was extremely uncomfortable, but I kept going until 12:30 a.m. on the 16th.
 I went to bed still having contractions, but they weren’t regular and they seemed to taper off quickly after stopping the nipple stimulation.
 I decided to just accept the fact that I would be pregnant forever.

 Back to mom’s house we went.
 They put in the movie “Finding Nemo,” which had just come out, and I attempted to watch it, but my mind was elsewhere.
 The pain was getting much worse, and I was finding it hard to get comfortable at all.
 I had to go to the bathroom over and over, just to find I didn’t have to at all.
 I have to say though, the toilet was about as comfortable as I got, so I would sit there for 20 minutes at a time until my butt hurt from the toilet seat.

 Mom gave me a little stuffed fish (about 1 x 3 inches, very cute) to squeeze, that helped a lot.
-It let me focus on something other than the pain and to not tense up my lower region.
-They were coming three minutes apart by now, but not lasting a whole minute and I could whisper through them so we didn’t call the midwife.
+It let me focus on something other than the pain, and helped me not tense up my lower region.
+The contractions were coming three minutes apart by now, but they weren’t lasting a whole minute and I could whisper through them, so we didn’t call the midwife.

 When we got to the birth center, no one was there.
 I guess I figured for as much as I was paying these people, there should have been someone there so I could get comfortable and feel safe, not sitting in the backseat of a car out in the 35-degree weather in extreme pain.
 We tried the answering service again.
 The lady said that they called the midwife and she would be there soon.
 My mom was also pretty pissed that someone wasn’t already there.
 She told the answering service that I was having this baby and that someone needed to get there pronto.